wennbergsmithe/LibraryAnalyzer/README.md

 * numpy<br>
 * matplotlib

-To start, run library.sql in the SQL directory.
-This will create a database.
-Change the login credentials in the SQLConnector init method to your own.
-You may need to grant your user access to the database.
+To start, change the login credentials in the SQLConnector init method to your own.

 Then Go to iTunes/Apple Music, select File > Library > Export Library<br>
 * save into a directory called lib_backups in the project folder.<br>
 * if you want to use the load all feature for multiple XML files, you must name the files 1.xml, 2.xml... in the order in which they were exported from Apple music.

-Now run main.py and load your library into the database using the 'u' command.
+Now run main.py, give it a database name and load your library into the database using the 'u' command.

 entering 'h' will print a list of commands.